Happy new year! 2023 looks set to be a big year for British drivers, with a whole host of changes coming.

 Here’s what to expect 👇

-This March, Mr Sunak (now the PM) and Chancellor Jeremy Hunt will announce what’s next.
+This March, the Government will announce what’s next.
 They could keep the 5p cut, they could increase or decrease it, or they could scrap it all together.

 The Office for Budget Responsibility has suggested that the Government will increase fuel duty.
 This could hit drivers in the pocket at a time when the cost of living is already sky-rocketing.